kindredgroup/puppet-vagrant/README.md

 ### vagrant::user

-Manage vagrant user, its authorized keys and sudo access
+Manage vagrant user, its authorized keys and sudo access.
+Please note that this class works only on *nix systems.
 ```
 class{'vagrant::user':
   sudo_ensure => absent